 The school district has the option to include additional information regarding evaluations, qualified evaluators, or unique philosophical, curricular, or instructional considerations for students who need physical therapy.
-One of the following must be selected:

-- The school district has provided additional information for this section in Appendix B of this document. - There is no additional information for this section.
+One of the following must be selected.
+The school district has provided additional information for this section in Appendix B of this document.